uxlfoundation/oneAPI-spec/source/elements/oneCCL/source/spec/collective_operations.rst

 .. code:: cpp

     event ccl::barrier(const communicator& comm,
-                       const stream& stream = default_stream,
+                       const stream& stream,
                        const barrier_attr& attr = default_barrier_attr,
                        const vector_class<event>& deps = {});

 comm
     the communicator that defines a group of ranks for the operation stream
-    an optional stream associated with the operation attr
+    the stream associated with the operation attr
     optional attributes to customize the operation deps